ainaperez/veggieberlin/README.md

 Hi, I am Aina, a web developer specialized in the front-end.
 Welcome to my Github and thank you for taking the time to read through the documentation!

-As always don't forget yoou can check my [portfolio](https://ainaperez.com/).
+As always don't forget you can check my [portfolio](https://ainaperez.com/).
 You can also contact me through my [Linkedin](https://www.linkedin.com/in/ainaperezserra/)

 # INDEX